Let’s go over some benefits of mastering the art of following up.

-If you are anything like me, you want to move on to the next shoot once a previous once is finished.
+If you are anything like me, you want to move on to the next shoot once a previous one is finished.
 The pressure to keep a steady flow of work is undeniably strong; especially when you have bills that need to be paid.

-However, the follow up process after is a shoot is absolutely crucial.
+However, the follow-up process after is a shoot is absolutely crucial.
 In fact, it can turn a one-time client into a lifetime client.

 The Benefits of Following Up

-It helps the post-shoot process move along much more smoothly.
+It helps the post-shoot process move along much more smoothly

 Immediately after a shoot, following up via email or phone allows you to educate your client on the next steps, such as what to expect next, along with the proofing and ordering process.
 If you have a client that is taking seemingly forever to view their online gallery or give you the necessary feedback for their album, you can send out occasional reminders to them.
 This gets things done in a timely fashion so that things don’t drag on and on.